QuentinRa/blog.quentinra.dev/programming-languages/others/apis/openapi/index.md

 <div class="row row-cols-md-2"><div>

-[OpenAPI](https://swagger.io/specification/) is a wonderful project to create API or generate API documentation.
+[OpenAPI](https://swagger.io/specification/) is a wonderful project to create APIs or generate API documentation.
 You will define a specification, and you will be able to generate the server code in many languages <small>(ex: node server)</small>.

 Many API specifications are available [here](https://app.swaggerhub.com/search).